Hinduism in Pakistan: Hindu marriage acts and laws

 There are two laws governing Hindu marriages-Sindh Hindu Marriage act of 2016 (applicable only in the Sindh province), Hindu Marriage Act of 2017 (applicable in Islamabad Capital Territory, Balochistan, Khyber-Pakhtunkhwa and Punjab provinces).
-However, there are no laws and amendments made to register a marriage between two Hindus – from one Province to another (Islamabad Capital Territory, Balochistan, Khyber-Pakhtunkhwa and Punjab).

 The Sindh Hindu Marriage Bill was passed by the Provincial Assembly of Sindh in February 2016.
 This was the first Hindu Marriage act in Pakistan.
 It was amended in 2018 to include divorce rights, remarriage rights and financial security of the wife and children after divorce.

 At federal level, a Hindu Marriage Bill was proposed in 2016, which was unanimously approved by the National Assembly of Pakistan in 2016 and by the Senate of Pakistan in 2017.
 In March 2017, the Pakistani President Mamnoon Hussain signed the Hindu Marriage Bill and thereby making it a law.
 Prime Minister Nawaz Sharif also mentioned that the marriage registrars will be established in areas where Hindus stay.
 However, many have criticised the Clause 12(iii) of the Hindu Marriage Bill which says that "a marriage will be annulled if any of the spouses converts to another religion".